 The primary causes of death for counties in the Great Rivers Region are shown in Figure 3.
 Most of these causes are from chronic diseases which have a preventable component to them.
 Age also plays a part in how we die.
 Typically, chronic disease is the leading cause of death in older adults.
 Injury, unintentional, and accidental causes are more common for deaths occurring in the younger population.

-Figure 3: 2013 Leading Causes of Death (rates per 100.000)
+Figure 3: 2013 Leading Causes of Death (rates per 100,000)

-Source: Wisconsin Dept. of Health Services, Division of Public Health, Office of Health Informatics.
 Wisconsin Interactive Statistics on Health (WISH) data query system; Minnesota Department of Health, County Health Tables.

 What are the primary illnesses in the Great Rivers Region?